Zopherus/Zopherus.github.io/index.md

 ## Introduction
 Document classification is a traditional problem in text mining and Natural Language Processing.
+Its applications are of broad range and one of them is management of library or any searching service on scholarly paper.
 ## Method

 ## Result